 The Federal 21st Century Cures Act includes a Medicaid requirement for Electronic Visit Verification (EVV).
 EVV allows in-home care providers to check in and out electronically.

-When a DD provider opens a new residential setting, you must complete a self-assessment.
+When a DD provider opens a new residential service setting, the provider must complete a self-assessment at least 15 business days before opening.
 Residential settings include group homes, host homes, and shared living homes.

-When a DD provider opens a new day services setting, you should send an email to DDD Provider Relations at DHHS.DDProviderRelations@nebraska.gov for a STP Non-Residential Assessment.
-Day service settings include workshops, hubs, enclaves, and other locations where day services occur.
+When a DD provider opens a new non-residential site, the provider must notify DDD Provider Relations at DHHS.DDProviderRelations@nebraska.gov so an assessment can be completed at least 15 business days before opening.
+Non-residential settings include workshops, hubs, enclaves, and other locations where day services occur.

-For DHHS's plan for home and community-based services, and the Residential Self-Assessment, visit the State Transition Plan page.
+For more information on the plan for home and community-based services, visit the Final Settings Rule page.

-DDD uses Therap for many things, including incident reports, billing, referrals and secure communication.
+Therap is used for many things, including incident reports, billing, referrals and secure communication.